We no longer support this browser version.

 Through mutual dependence, action, and influence we seek to listen and evolve with our partners for better outcomes; to help one another for the sake of the collective goal in supporting Indigenous women, girls and gender diverse peoples in the Yukon and Northern BC.

-To give Indigenous women, girls, and gender diverse peoples a sense of choice and control.
+To give Indigenous women, girls, and gender diverse people a sense of choice and control.
 YAWC through empowerment of self, seeks to build confidence and resiliency to make decisions for a cultural and enriched life.
 Providing the right to choose what you will do with your life and with whom you will do it and how others including YAWC can support them through the journey.

 Culture and tradition provides the structure and foundation of YAWC and the women, girls and gender diverse people and their families that we serve.
-It is on the basis of a holistic approach, traditions, customs, protocols, values, spirituality, ceremonies, language, ways of knowing and being, connections to the land and life-sustaining resources of the land that we strive for the wellbeing of indigenous women, girls and gender diverse peoples in the Yukon and Northern BC.
+It is on the basis of a holistic approach, traditions, customs, protocols, values, spirituality, ceremonies, language, ways of knowing and being, connections to the land and life-sustaining resources of the land that we strive for the wellbeing of indigenous women, girls and gender diverse peoples in the Yukon and Northern British Columbia.

 YAWC is run by a Board of Directors and staff.
 The volunteer board comprises 7 - 10 members: 1 Youth, 2 Elders, and 5-7 Directors at large (including Officers).
 The Executive Committee includes the President, Vice President, Treasurer, Secretary, and an Elder.